synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 Integrity is a property of the messaging system that means a chain cannot be fooled into thinking a message was sent when it never was really sent.

+### Just In Time Bond
+Whereas normally the bond is escrowed on the [SYN Chain](#synapse-chain), there are use cases for [Just In Time Gaurds](#just-in-time-guard) to alert a [Victim Chain](#victim-chain) of fraud even though it is not in the active set of agents.
+The Just In Time Bond is collected in the same transaction as the fraud report, and the bond will be released once the [Victim Chain](#victim-chain) receives the [fraud resolution](#fraud-resolution).

+### Just In Time Guard
+There are edge cases when a chain either does not have any registered Guards, or there is a Guard that is momentarily in the [Disputed Agent Set](#disputed-agent-set).
+If either the Disputed Guard or perhaps some other actor would like to submit a fraud report to a [Victim Chain](#victim-chain), there is an option to submit the fraud report along with a [Just In Time Bond](#just-in-time-bond) that is collected within the same transaction right on the spot.

 ### Liveness
 Liveness is a property of the messaging system that means a message that is sent will be delivered within a reasonable amount of time.